SerialLain3170/AwesomeAnimeResearch/README.md

-# Awesome-animepapers
+# Awesome-animeresearch

-Computer vision papers related to animes or cartoons.
+signal processing or machine learning related to anime or manga

 ## Papers